 This step involves reviewing policies, procedures, and other records to assess whether they are in compliance with applicable requirements.

 Employees and other stakeholders are interviewed to gather information about compliance practices.
-Then, the auditor needs to test the effectiveness of the organization's controls to ensure that they prevent, detect, and correct non-compliance.
+Then, the auditor needs to test the effectiveness of the organisation's controls to ensure that they prevent, detect, and correct non-compliance.

 For instance, an IT department audit may involve interviewing C-suite and IT administrators.
 Policies regarding access to IT systems would be reviewed, and then stakeholders' practices in allocating, changing and revoking access would be assessed using data and interview responses.